mjordan/islandora_solution_pack_xml/README.md

 ## Batch loading

-Objects managed by this module cannot be loaded using Islandora Batch, but a custom Drush-based loader is available in the `modules` subdirectory.
+Objects managed by this module cannot be loaded using the [Islandora Batch](https://github.com/Islandora/islandora_batch), but a custom Drush-based loader is available in the `modules` subdirectory.
+Its README provides details on preparing content and ingesting it.

 ## Maintainer